wsv-accidis/tmeit-android/README.md

 2. DONE - Show general information for TMEIT members, such as the member list
 3. DONE - Handle signups for external events
 4. Handle signups for working at TMEIT events
-5. Allow members to take and upload photos of each other
+5. DONE - Allow members to take and upload photos of each other
 6. Handle reporting of TMEIT events for team leaders
 7. More stuff.